waptug/javascriptOscilloscope/README.md

 Run this code in a test server to play with sound.

-This code displays a simple system to produce various sound wave types.
+This code displays a simple system to produce a Oscilloscope to show various sound wave types.
 Sine, Square, Triangle, sawtooth. frequency from 40 Hz to 20K Hz
 Volume from 0 to full controled via sliders and drop downs.